Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.regionSslPolicies.get({ project: "project", region: "region", sslPolicy: "sslPolicy",  });

 /*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.regionSslPolicies.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

+/*
 Creates a new policy in the specified project and region using the data included in the request.
 */